Scalable Deep Graph Clustering with Random-walk based Self-supervised Learning: Methodology

 Now, if we stack $L$ Laplacian smoothing filters from Eq.\ref{eq:Symmetric Laplacian smoothing matrix}, we obtain:

 The expression obtained above is a special case of the GPR in Eq.\ref{eq:pagerank}, as can be seen by setting $r=0.5$ and manipulating the weights $w_{l}$ to simulate various diffusion processes.
-Therefore, the Laplacian smoothing filters as used by prior works \cite{SGC_2019, ssgc_2021} can be generalized into GPR -- the key foundation of our method and the basis for creating a scalable version.
+Therefore, the Laplacian smoothing filters as used by prior works \cite{SGC_2019,ijcai2019_AGC,ssgc_2021} can be generalized into GPR -- the key foundation of our method and the basis for creating a scalable version.

-Considering both clustering performance and scability, we applied bidirection propagation algorithm from Chen {\em et al.}\cite{cwdlydw2020gbp} as our precomputation procedure.
-Specifically, we focused on one setup: $w_l = \alpha(1-\alpha)^{l}$, where $\bf{P}$ becomes the PPR (Personalized PageRank) as used in APPNP \cite{Klicpera2019_APPNP} and $S=\sum\limits_{l=0}^{L}w_{l}T^{l}$ corresponds to the PPR diffusion matrix in the method presented by Klicpera {\em et al.}\cite{klicpera_diffusion_2019} ($\alpha$ is the teleport probability \cite{Klicpera2019_APPNP}).
+{\bf Computation:} Considering both clustering performance and scability, we applied bidirection propagation algorithm~\cite{cwdlydw2020gbp} as our precomputation procedure.
+Specifically, we focused on one setup: $w_l = \alpha(1-\alpha)^{l}$, where $\bf{P}$ becomes the PPR (Personalized PageRank) as used in APPNP \cite{Klicpera2019_APPNP} and $S=\sum\limits_{l=0}^{L}w_{l}T^{l}$ corresponds to the PPR diffusion matrix in a previous method~\cite{klicpera_diffusion_2019} ($\alpha$ is the {\em teleport probability}).
 The size of the neighborhood from which each node will aggregate information can be controlled by $\alpha$, i,e., we can balance the needs of preserving locality and leveraging information from a large neighborhood by adjusting $\alpha$.
-PPR can even use infinitely many neighborhood aggregation layers without leading to over-smoothing \cite{Klicpera2019_APPNP}.
+PPR can even use infinitely many neighborhood aggregation layers without leading to over-smoothing.